 Extensions

-We added several extensions to our replication.

-First, we aimed to extend the replication study by examining associations between social norms, true self attributions, and morality.
-The target’s reference to morality shifts between the examining a positive-negative dichotomy absolutes in Study 1 (as defined and categorized by the experimenters) to examining individuals’ own moral values in Study 2.
-The distinction among and the links between morality, one’s own moral views, and one’s perceived social norms remains unclear.
-An interesting seeming paradox is that if morality is associated with social norms, then the link between morality and true-self implies that following others is associated with stronger perceptions of true authentic self.
-If that holds true, then the definition of true-self is seen more in regard to and in synergy with others rather than as differentiating and separate from others.
+Study 1: Morality valence manipulation check

-Second, following up on the point made above about the experimenter's dichotomy of positive-negative, we added a continuous measure manipulation check to examine perceived valence that would allow us to assess whether participants truly perceive the moral valence of the changes described in the vignettes in the same way the experimenters did, and to test continuous associations.
+We added a morality valence continuous measure as a manipulation check to assess whether participants truly perceive the moral valence of the changes described in the vignettes in the same way the experimenters did, and to test continuous associations.
 The direction of change was assumed but never directly tested, and so it is possible that some participants perceive some of the described morally good changes as neutral or even morally bad.
 Furthermore, it assumes a clear dichotomy between positive and negative, which limits analyses that consider positive-negative as a continuous scale.

+Study 1: Continuous true-self and surface-self measures

-Thirdly, the target forced participants to answer with a dichotomy of true self versus surface self.
+The target article forced answers using a dichotomy of true self versus surface self.
 We added continuous measures of true and surface selves to try and gain a clearer more comprehensive understanding of the effect and the distinction between the two.

+Study 2: Vignette political view manipulation check

+We added a political view measure as a manipulation check to assess whether participants truly perceive the changes described in the vignettes as politically affiliated in the same way the experimenters did.

+Study 2: Capturing diverse political orientations

-Fourth, similarly, we expected political orientations to be more diversified than the dichotomy used by the target to measure political orientations.
-We therefore expanded the political views options to also allow participants to indicate if they are “independent” or “other”, to try and more closely capture those who identify as republicans or democrats.
-In addition, we added a 7-point scale allowing participants to indicate their views on a continuous measure from “extremely conservative” to “extremely liberal” and the midpoint option of being “neutral”.
+The target article forced a dichotomy of being either liberal or conservative, and by doing so may have failed to capture other political categories, possibly resulting in those who do not think of themselves as being conservative or liberal to identify themselves as belonging to one of the two groups.
+We expected political orientations to be more diverse than the dichotomy used by the target article and therefore expanded the political views options to also allow participants to indicate if they are “independent” or “other”, to try and better capture those who do not self-identify as Conservatives or Liberals.
+This is likely to reduce noise and provide for a better test of the hypotheses.